 Small Batch S'mores Bars

-Small Batch - made in a loaf pan!
+Small Batch Desserts - made in a loaf pan!

-There are so many things to love about these bars, not only are they super delicious, but they are small batch, so can be made directly in a loaf pan.
+There are so many things to love about these smores bars, not only are they super delicious, but they are a small batch recipe, so can be made directly in a loaf pan.
 They are fairly rich, so even though it only makes a small amount, they definitely go a long way.

 I cut them into long thin bars for the styling and photos, but you can absolutely cut them in half again to give you 12 smaller s'mores bars.